kkostrzewa/bawdyGUID/README.md

 # bawdyGUID
 Python script to generate GUIDs with words, looking for bawdy text.
 Also an excuse to kick the tires on python.
 An uninterrupted run is **s** to the **l** to the **o** to the **w**.

+My motiviation was to algorithmically find the perfect GUID (or GUIDs), akin to the perfect 32 bit hex value, **0xdeadbeef**.

 ## installing
 - python 3
 - `pip install english_words alive_progress`